-Table 10.5: CPSA Diffie-Hellman Algebra Syntax
+TABLE 10.5: CPSA DIFFIE-HELLMAN ALGEBRA SYNTAX

-while expt does not.
+should always be of this sort, which is why rndx appears exclusively in our examples, while expt does not.
 The EXPT sort is for compound expressions involving exponents.
 There may also be variables of this sort, but they should not appear in protocol roles, and even using them in a defskeleton is unusual.
 However, they do appear in the output with some frequency, due to one of two kinds of bits of reasoning: first, a base variable (say, h) may be rewritten as an explicit power of g.
 When this happens, since h could stand for any power of g including a power with a complex variable, if we rewrite h as g^z , z will need to be of the generic EXPT sort so that those possibilities are covered.
 Second, CPSA will sometimes assume the presence of a value in some instance related to another one, and a generic EXPT variable is used to capture the somewhat arbitrary relationship between the two.

-Table 10.5 describes the grammar for Diffie-Hellman crypto algbera messages in the input syntax.
+Table 10.5 describes the grammar for Diffie-Hellman crypto algebra messages in the input syntax.
 Symbols in the grammar appearing in the grammar for the basic crypto algebra retain their same interpretation.
 Additionally, the gen and one symbols, used as 0-ary function symbols, specify the g and 1 constants, respectively.